How can you be sure what social media channels are best for your business?

 If you own a business you should consider being on Twitter.
 The important thing to know is that Twitter takes a solid commitment.
 You will want to be sure you have the time for Twitter.
 The only way you will be successful on Twitter is if you spend time curating content, posting several times a day, retweeting others posts, commenting on posts and following others.
 Other people like connecting with active and engaged users.
 If you tweet every now and then, you will find yourself struggling to grow your followers.
 Twitter can be a fantastic tool to help network with others in your industry and can help you steer people to your website to learn more about your products and services.

 If you own an e-commerce or very visual business and your demographic is female then you will want to be on Pinterest.
 The types of businesses that do well on Pinterest include Photographers, Food-related businesses, the wedding industry, fashion-related businesses, design and/or décor businesses, home and garden-related businesses, travel-related businesses, beauty-related businesses and professional bloggers.
 If you have great pictures and can create wonderful images/infographics you can do well on Pinterest.

-If you own a business you should be on Google+.
+If you own a business you should have a Google My Business account.
 It’s no secret that the majority of people do their searching on Google.
 Have you ever noticed the information box that shows up when you are searching for a business on Google?
-The box helps to guide potential customers to find their website, review them and call them?
-This comes up because they have a Google+ Business account.
-If you have an account and post to it frequently, you will find that your businesses SEO improves.
-Google likes to support those who support it and play in its playground.
+The box also known as a “knowledge box” helps to guide potential customers to find your website, review you and contact you?
+If you have a Google My Business account and post to it frequently, you will have a greater chance of improving your search ranking.
+Google likes to support those who support it by being active.
 Yes, it’s another platform and more of a time commitment but this one is worth it to help your business be found online.